ibm-js/dtreemap/docs/index.md

 ## Element Configuration
 ### Data

-`dtreemap/TreeMap` can connect to any implementation of `dojo/store/api/Store` interface that implements the get, query and getIdentity methods.
-It supports flat data and optionally creates a hierarchy from this data using `groupAttrs` property to group the data based on some of their attributes.
+`dtreemap/TreeMap` can connect to any implementation of `dstore/api/Store` interface that implements the get, filter, map and getIdentity methods.
+It supports flat data and optionally creates a hierarchy from this data using `groupAttrs`property to group the data based on certain of their attributes.

 A set of properties are available on the treemap to map the properties from the store to the treemap properties. see `delite/StoreMap`for details on mapping.